How cross signing works with X509 certificates

 Consider the following set of (highly simplified) certificates:

 The www.example.com certificate is signed by the Z1 certificate, which is signed by the Root Sep21 certificate, which is signed by itself.
 A root certificate is always signed by itself.
 Now, let’s add cross signing to this mix.
-I’m not going to touch any of the certificates we have so far, instead, I’m going to have:
+I’m not going to touch any of the certificates we have so far; instead, I’m going to have:

 This is where things get interesting.
 You’ll notice that the name of the intermediate certificate is the same in both cases, as well as the public key.
 Everything else is different (including validity periods, thumbprint, parent issuer, etc).
 And this works.
 But how does this work?

-Look at the validate() code, what we actually need to do to verify the certificate is to have the same name (so we can lookup the issuer certificate) and public key.
+Look at the validate() code, what we actually need to do to verify the certificate is to have the same name (so we can look up the issuer certificate) and public key.
 We aren’t using any of the other data of the certificate, so if we reuse the same name and public key in another certificate, we can establish another chain entirely from the same source certificate.

-The question that we have to answer now is simple, how do we select which chain to use?
+The question that we have to answer now is simple: how do we select which chain to use?
 In the validate() code above, we simply select the first chain that has an element that matches.
 In the real world, we may actually have multiple certificates with the same public key in our system.
 Let’s take a look:

-Take a look here 8d02536c887482bc34ff54e41d2ba659bf85b341a0a20afadb5813dcfbcf286d, these are all certificates that has the same name and public key, issued at different times and by different issuers.
+Take a look here 8d02536c887482bc34ff54e41d2ba659bf85b341a0a20afadb5813dcfbcf286d, these are all certificates that have the same name and public key, issued at different times and by different issuers.

 image